broomva/databricks_session/CODE_OF_CONDUCT.md

 an environment where participants feel welcome and safe.

-Reports should be directed to *support@occlusion.solutions*, the Project Steward(s) for *Occlusion LLM Explorer*.
+Reports should be directed to *carlosdavidescobar@gmail.com*, the Project Steward(s) for *Databricks Session*.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
-If for any reason you are uncomfortable reaching out to the Project Steward, please email carlos@occlusion.solutions
+If for any reason you are uncomfortable reaching out to the Project Steward, please email carlosdavidescobar@gmail.com

 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported